Accessible Music Education Study Group

 Times and Location

 Synchronous sessions will take place online, using Zoom webinar technology, on the following dates and times.
 All sessions will be recorded for asynchronous participation.

-The workshop will cover topics such as the following:
+The workshop will cover topics including the following, and more:

 - Neurodiversity and models of disability